SpartacusDev/Notey/README.md

 • Thanks to Herpa for suggesting this tweak and giving me more ideas for improvements, and suggesting this icon.
 My icon idea was NT in red over a semi-transparent white...

 • Thanks to whoever made the tea emoji and no-access emoji cause my icon is basically the two of them on top of each other

+• Thanks to anyone who worked on LibGcUniversal

+• Thanks to anyone who worked on Cephei

+• Thanks to anyone who worked on Alderis